strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 🔧 **Source Available, Free and soon Open Source**
    - The full source code is available on Github for free.
-   - Unity Asset Store version is the same version.
    - Soon releasing it under MIT license.

 ## Screenshots